IBM-Cloud/terraform-provider-ibm/website/docs/d/kms_kmip_cert.html.markdown

 - `endpoint_type` - (Optional, String) The type of the public endpoint, or private endpoint to be used for creating keys.
 - `instance_id` - (Required, String) The key protect instance GUID.
 - `adapter_id` - (Optional, String) The UUID of the KMIP adapter to be fetched.
-Mutually Exclusive argument with `adapter_name`.
+Mutually exclusive argument with `adapter_name`.
 One has to be given.
 - `adapter_name` - (Optional, String) The name of the KMIP adapter to be fetched.
-Mutually Exclusive argument with `adapter_id`.
+Mutually exclusive argument with `adapter_id`.
 One has to be given.
 - `cert_id` - (Optional, String) The UUID of the KMIP client certificate to be fetched.
-Mutually Exclusive argument with `name`.
+Mutually exclusive argument with `name`.
 One has to be given.
 - `name` - (Optional, String) The name of the KMIP client certificate to be fetched.
-Mutually Exclusive argument with `cert_id`.
+Mutually exclusive argument with `cert_id`.
 One has to be given.

 ## Attribute reference
 In addition to all argument reference list, you can access the following attribute reference after your resource is created.

-- `certificate` - (String, Sensitive) The contents of the KMIP certificate.
+- `certificate` - (String) The contents of the KMIP client certificate.
 - `created_at` - (String) The date the resource was created, in RFC 3339 format
 - `created_by` - (String) The IBM-ID of the identity that created the resource